fedefede8/Uniswap_knowledge_base/README.md

 Changes allowed and supported are:

 - Add a new language directory (directory name = language ISO 639-1 code according to this [list](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
-- Add a new tutorial
+- Add new tutorials
+- Propose new categories